-Wrong information you were given in the hiring process that raised expectations which will never be met.
+The wrong information you were given in the hiring process that raised expectations which will never be met.
 A bad boss or owner of the company.
 A vision, strategy or procedures, that you cannot have any say in, that you do not feel good about following.
 And all kinds of other things.

-There are not many options on those things you cannot change – it is really just about accepting them, and don´t let them bother you any more, or not.
+There are not many options on those things you cannot change – it is really just about accepting them, and don´t let them bother you anymore, or not.

 You can think about if you can accept those things or change your attitude towards them.

 Have they been bothering you from the beginning?